A step-by-step walkthrough for creating a Telegram bot that queries real data from the Sai protocol. No prior bot experience needed!

 What this does:

-/startcommand shows welcome message/helpshows the same message
+/help shows the same message

 Section 5: The Trades Command